 - Know when it is permissible for you to inquire about criminal history.
 Depending on the jurisdiction, it can vary from asking after an initial screening, to inquiring after the first interview, to waiting until a conditional employment offer has been made.

 - Post a notice informing both your potential employees and current ones of your compliance with “ban the box” rules.
 Reflect it in job postings

 - To make sure your WOTC application process is in compliance with the law, including compliance with “ban the box” rules, consider hiring a third party with the right expertise in helping companies process WOTC applications so as not to run afoul of the law

 Hiring people with criminal records can provide someone with an important second chance in life, and can be a boon for your business by hiring a well-qualified employee and receiving government tax credits that can lower your tax bill.

-Find more information about “ban the box” regulations across the U.S at this link.
+Find more information about “ban the box” regulations across the U.S on the NELP org website.

-Many “ban the box” policies have incorporated 2012 guidelines issued by the Equal Employment Opportunity Commission.
-You can view those guidelines at this link.
+Many “ban the box” policies have incorporated 2012 guidelines issued by the Equal Employment Opportunity Commission (EEOC).
+You can view those guidelines on the EEOC website.